Lab Updates:

 29th of January 2026: The VPN Struggle: Wireguard vs Tailscale

-I decided to give installing Wireguard a shot before I started work, this didn't go to plan at all I thought it would originally take me 15 minutes max, turns out the conclusion I came to was my ISP blocked UDP port forwarding port 51820 which it needed, I then attempted to install Tailscale which I knew used Wireguard as the backend, this took me about 10 minutes and it worked straight away.
+I decided to give installing Wireguard a shot before I started work, this didn't go to plan at all I thought it would originally take me 15 minutes max, turns out the conclusion I came to was my ISP blocked port forwarding UDP port 51820 which was needed, I then attempted to install Tailscale which I knew used Wireguard as the backend, this took me about 10 minutes and it worked straight away.

 Then after work I spent about 3 hours after work trying to get PBS working on the ThinkStation however all my attempts would straight up fail as I was still learning Proxmox and didn't correctly setup backups so the storage destination was never found even though the server was on, this really pulled me down and I couldn't figure it out at all.
 I then decided I'd just create a backup schedule on my other node which would keep a few days of backups incase I needed to rollback anything.
-The next future thing would be buying a QNAP Nas or UniFi UNAS Pro 4 and putting 20TB Seagate Firecuda drives and running that as RAID 10 for redunancy and using that for Immich to backup all photos to my 'cloud'
+The next future plan would be buying a QNAP Nas or UniFi UNAS Pro 4 and putting 4x 8TB Seagate Ironwolf drives and running that as RAID 10 for redunancy and using that for Immich to backup all photos to my 'cloud'

 30th of January 2026: